googlefonts/great-vibes/qa-GreatVibes/qaGreatVibes-17.md

  * U+2007 FIGURE SPACE: not included in any glyphset definition
  * U+2008 PUNCTUATION SPACE: not included in any glyphset definition
  * U+200A HAIR SPACE: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: hebrew, syloti-nagri, kayah-li, kaithi, sundanese, arabic, kharoshthi, armenian, cham, lisu, sora-sompeng, coptic, yi
+ * U+2010 HYPHEN: try adding one of: cham, armenian, coptic, sundanese, kharoshthi, lisu, syloti-nagri, kayah-li, hebrew, yi, sora-sompeng, kaithi, arabic
- * U+2011 NON-BREAKING HYPHEN: try adding one of: syloti-nagri, yi, arabic
+ * U+2011 NON-BREAKING HYPHEN: try adding one of: yi, arabic, syloti-nagri
  * U+2015 HORIZONTAL BAR: try adding adlam
  * U+2021 DOUBLE DAGGER: try adding adlam
- * U+202F NARROW NO-BREAK SPACE: try adding one of: mongolian, yi
+ * U+202F NARROW NO-BREAK SPACE: try adding one of: yi, mongolian
  * U+2030 PER MILLE SIGN: try adding adlam
  * U+2052 COMMERCIAL MINUS SIGN: not included in any glyphset definition
  * U+205F MEDIUM MATHEMATICAL SPACE: not included in any glyphset definition